 Milestone Capital backed the secondary management buy-out of Coffee Nation in March 2008 with Investec Growth & Acquisition Finance providing the mezzanine finance.
-Mike Tait was brought in as chairman and an investor in the business.
+Michael Tait was brought in as chairman and an investor in the business.

 Mike worked closely with talented management, Scott Martin CEO and Simon Vardigans CFO on a new strategy for Coffee Nation that would see dramatic changes to the R&D programme and expansion into new markets.

-Many other initiatives such as a new showroom, promotion vans, building a marketing team and telesales function and moving into new markets such as universities, contributed to the number of Coffee Nation sites growing to over 900 with sales reaching over 1.5 million cups of coffee per month and £30m of sales.
+Many other initiatives such as a new showroom, promotion vans, building a marketing team and telesales function and moving into new markets such as universities, contributed to the number of Coffee Nation sites growing to over 900, with sales reaching over 1.5 million cups of coffee per month and £30m of sales.